A partner to cut through the jargon and implement the right agreement for your business.

 Recognizing that software licenses do not always fall within these broader categories of Agreements, we also have significant experience in a number of other software licensing agreements, including software development agreements, OEM licensing agreements, reseller agreements, terms of service, and EULAs.

 If you are entering into a licensing agreement with parties who are located in different jurisdictions, we can help with that, too.
-To ensure compliance, we leverage our Lex Mundi partner firms throughout the U.S. and the world.
-Our position as the exclusive member firm in Vermont for Lex Mundi – the world’s leading network of independent law firms with in-depth experience – provides one-call access to lawyers in 100+ countries worldwide.
+To ensure compliance, we leverage our network of law firms throughout the U.S. and the world.

 Here are a few of DRM’s software licensing attorneys most recent accomplishments: